Lucas Leiva: 2010–2013

 On 8 April 2010, Lucas scored his second European goal for Liverpool, scoring in a 4–1 (5–3 aggregate) quarter-final win over Benfica in the UEFA Europa League quarter-finals.

 In pre-season games before the 2010–11 season, Lucas was made captain of a youthful Liverpool side against Grasshopper.
-On 16 September 2010, Lucas scored his sixth goal for Liverpool shortly after replacing Ryan Babel in the club's first Europa League group stage match against Steaua București.
+On 16 September 2010, Lucas scored his sixth goal for Liverpool shortly after replacing Ryan Babel in the club's first UEFA Europa League group stage match against Steaua București.
 The goal was Liverpool's third in a 4–1 victory and was scored from 22 yards.
-On 13 November, Lucas was sent off for the second time in his Liverpool career after being shown a second yellow card in injury time in Liverpool's 2–0 defeat to Stoke City.
+On 13 November 2010, Lucas was sent-off for the second time in his Liverpool career after being shown a second yellow card in injury time in a 2–0 defeat to Stoke City.
 On 6 December, Lucas was voted the fan's pick for Man of the Match on the official Liverpool website.
-Lucas assisted a Ryan Babel goal in a 3–0 win over Aston Villa.
+He provided an assist for Ryan Babel, in a 3–0 win over Aston Villa on 6 December.

 Lucas was awarded Liverpool Player of the Year Award in May 2011.
-On 30 March, Lucas signed a new long term contract at Liverpool.
+On 30 March 2011, Lucas signed a new long-term contract at Liverpool.

-After a good run of form for Liverpool, his season was cut short on 1 December 2011, when he suffered an anterior cruciate ligament (ACL) injury after colliding with Juan Mata in a 2–0 win over Chelsea in the quarter-final of the League Cup.
+After a good run of form for Liverpool, his season was cut short on 1 December 2011, when he suffered an ACL injury after colliding with Juan Mata in a 2–0 win over Chelsea in the quarter-finals of the League Cup.

-On 10 April 2013, Lucas signed a new long term deal with the club.
+On 10 April 2013, Lucas signed a new long-term deal with Liverpool keeping him at the club until 2018.
 He was a consistent starter in the opening few months of the 2013–14 season as Liverpool put up an unexpected title challenge, though his season was again cut short by injury.
-His good form saw him make a return to the Brazilian national team's squad.
+His good form saw him make a return to the Brazil squad.